All Ears - an Introduction to the Art of Podcasting

 Providing students with a mixture of theory and practice, the module examines techniques used for PR and promotion and teaches students the fundamentals of creating a promotional campaign.
 Students will be introduced to specific techniques such as campaign planning, writing a press release and developing creative campaign ideas.
 Particular emphasis is placed on media relations and the role that PR plays in influencing news agendas and public opinion.

-Media & Communication Internship
+Media and Communication Internship

 Bydd y modiwl hwn yn cyflwyno myfyrwyr i¿r sgiliau a¿r wybodaeth anghenrheidiol er mwyn datblygu a chyflwyno ymgyrch cysylltiadau cyhoeddus lwyddiannus, gan ddefnyddio cyfres o weithgareddau ymarferol.
 Er bod pwyslais ymarferol i¿r modiwl, bydd hefyd yn canolbwyntio ar gysylltiadau cyhoeddus ar lefel rheolaeth a strategol, fel bod modd i¿r myfyrwyr ddefnyddio theori er mwyn dyfnhau a chyfoethogi eu gwaith ymarferol.
 Bydd y gwaith ymarferol yn efelychu naws cwmni ymgynghori cysylltiadau cyhoeddus a bydd cyfle i¿r myfyrwyr brofi¿r swyddi, cyfrifioldebau, strwythurau trefniadol, protocol a¿r cyfarwyddiadau briffio sydd eu hangen ar gyfer creu a rhedeg ymgyrch cysylltiadau cyhoeddus effeithiol.